RavenNHW/KickSmarter/README.md

 The next steps to take, but not limited to, are the following:

-- Creating an algorithm to analyze blurb data and titles to analyze whether or not the words used may draw more attention, and therefore, more backers.

 - Test creating models for each parent category, using sub-categories as a feature.

 - Further refine models, and experimenting with using less features to increase accuracy.

 - Test other algorithms, such as XGBoost, and research to see if there are others that may perform better

+- Creating an algorithm to analyze blurb data and titles to see whether or not the words used may draw more attention, and therefore, more backers.

 ## Reproduction

-Run the [executive notebook]('Executive_Notebook.ipynb) recreate the modeling process.
+Run the [executive notebook](Executive_Notebook.ipynb) recreate the modeling process.
 However, this does not include items such as the [Google Cloud gridsearch]('data_processing/GridSearch_CLOUD.ipynb') as it is not fit to be run on a regular computer.

 If you would like to review the data cleaning process, unzip [the raw CSVs]('data_processing/data/Kickstarter_CSVs.zip) if you have not already and run the [data cleaning notebook]('data_processing/DataCleaningBook.ipynb').